countable-web/open-source-corporation/engineering/TRAINING.md

 # Further Training

 These are optional based on what specific gaps you need to fill.
 I'm starting with a list of resources I've found helpful myself, or have found and can imagine being helpful for our work.
+To provide a feedback loop on training efficacy, copy [this Trello Ticket](https://trello.com/c/rUsXiFoO/3-training-session-tracker-replace-title)for each section you begin below.

 ## Javacript Training